The Fastest, Most Reliable Wireless Networks

-Satellite as a primary form of connectivity
+Satellite Internet as a primary form of connectivity

-Satellite is an ideal primary form of connectivity if you live in a remote location.
+Satellite is an ideal primary form of Internet connectivity if you live in a remote location.
 When you know it takes weeks, sometimes months, to get a terrestrial broadband connection installed and other times, it takes that long before the provider admits that it cannot be delivered at all.